net-daemon/docs/docs/started/hacs.md

 [Instructions for developing apps for HACS here](https://hacs.xyz/docs/publish/netdaemon)

+To deploy HAC apps the default runtime is supported.
+Custom projects or published binaries is currently not supported.

 ## Attribution

 Thanks [@ludeeus](https://github.com/ludeeus) for your awesome work with HACS and getting NetDaemon support in it.